A geometric theory of zero area singularities in general relativity: Examples: spherically symmetric ZAS and removable singularities

 \section{Examples: spherically symmetric ZAS and removable singularities}

-As alluded to in the introduction, this optional section involves many computational details; some readers may wish to skip to section \ref{sec_main}, which includes the main theorems.
+This section involves many computational details; some readers may wish to skip to section \ref{sec_main}, which includes the main theorems.
 Many of the calculations below were also carried out by Robbins \cite{robbins}.